 Residential Membership

-Persons interested in resident membership are asked to spend 21 days at Heathcote center, with a day counted as spending at least 3 hours here.
-Days can be consecutive or broken up as suits the visitor.
-Upon completion of their visit, anyone petitioning for membership is asked to attend a membership meeting to assess their stay and evaluated whether to move forward with joining.
+Persons interested in resident membership are asked to spend 21 days at Heathcote, with a day counted as spending at least 3 hours here.
+The majority of the 21-day visit must be completed over consecutive days.
+A schedule can be worked out between the applicant and community.
+Upon completion of their visit, anyone petitioning for membership is asked to attend a membership meeting to assess their stay and evaluate whether to move forward with joining.
 Visitors are asked to leave with their possessions after the initial visit days are completed.
 Potential non-resident members are asked to spend 7 days, followed by an end of visit interview.
 After the visit exit interview, a decision will be reached whether to offer provisional membership and residency, as well as terms of housing and possible contribution of time.

 During your stay, we distinguish personal from shared items by keeping them in our rooms or clearly labeling them with our names.

-Heathcote currently has 5 adult and 2 child resident members living on-site, and more than two dozen off-site non-resident members.
+Heathcote currently has 4 adult and 1 child resident members living on-site, and more than two dozen off-site non-resident members.
 We accept membership applications from individuals, families and groups.
-Group arrangements could include a small group of people that want to join our existing community or to incubate their own.
+Group arrangements could include a small group of people that want to join our existing community.
 Heathcote is dedicated to an economically and socially just society, welcoming applications from all age, ethnic and economic backgrounds.

 Many who have lived at Heathcote have had an interest in: